 12. Learn to laugh at situations that would normally make you angry

 Ah yes, laughter is truly the best medicine.
 You know, sometimes things don’t work out the way we wanted to, or expected to, but instead of throwing a fit and being angry about it, learn to laugh at how funny it is.
 Sometimes it’s so funny that you and your partner bicker over who hogs the blanket more.
-It’s so silly!
-And sometimes it’s funny that someone is smelly.
-Everyone is really bothered by it, but they seem so happy!
-Or that you accidentally knock everything over everywhere you go!
-You’re a big ol’ clums-muffin.
+It’s silly.
+And sometimes it’s funny that someone has B.O.
+Everyone could be really bothered by it, but that person doesn’t care.
+Or maybe you accidentally knock everything over everywhere you go — You’re just a big ol’ clums-muffin.
 Not everything has to be taken as a serious, frustrating issue.
-Take it easy and live light!
+Do your best to take it easy and live light!

 “The whole point of growing up is learning to stay on the laughing side.”